voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 You can customize the appearance of a point cloud by setting the `default_material` attribute of the point cloud object, or dynamically from the app.
-Please refer to the :class:`fiftyone.core.threed.PointcloudMaterial` class for more details.
+Please refer to the :class:`fiftyone.core.threed.PointCloudMaterial` class for more details.

 Initializing the point cloud with `flag_for_projection=True` allows